Products of pairs of Dehn twists and maximal real Lefschetz fibrations: The modular group

-Since\mnote{new paragraph} $\MG=\{\X, \Y: \X^3=\Y^2=\id\}$, the set of edges of any skeleton is a transitive $\MG$-set, with the action of~$\X$ and~$\Y$ given by the distinguished cyclic order on the stars of, respectively, \black-- and \white-vertices.
+Since $\MG=\{\X, \Y: \X^3=\Y^2=\id\}$, the set of edges of any skeleton is a transitive $\MG$-set, with the action of~$\X$ and~$\Y$ given by the distinguished cyclic order on the stars of, respectively, \black-- and \white-vertices.
 (Due to the valency restrictions in Definition~\ref{def.skeleton}, this action of $\Z*\Z$ does factor through~$\MG$.)
 Conversely, any transitive $\MG$-set can be regarded as (the set of edges of) a skeleton, the \black-- and \white-vertices being the orbits of~$\X$ and~$\Y$, respectively.
 In the sequel, we identify the two categories.

-As\mnote{next two paragraphs combined and rewritten} a consequence, to each subgroup $G\subset\MG$ one can associate the skeleton $G\backslash\MG$ (the set of left $G$-cosets, regarded as a right $\MG$-set).
+As a consequence, to each subgroup $G\subset\MG$ one can associate the skeleton $G\backslash\MG$ (the set of left $G$-cosets, regarded as a right $\MG$-set).
 This skeleton is regular if and only if $G$ is torsion free, \ie, contains no elliptic elements; in this case, $G$ is free.
 The skeleton $G\backslash \Gamma$ is equipped with a distinguished edge $e:=G\backslash G$, which we call the \emph{base point}.
 Conversely, given a skeleton $\skeleton$ and a base point $e$, the stabilizer $G$ of $e$ is a subgroup of $\Gamma$, and one has $\skeleton=G\backslash \Gamma$.
 In general, without a base point chosen, the \emph{stabilizer} of $\skeleton$ is defined as a conjugacy class of subgroups of $\Gamma$.

 \begin{conv.} In the figures, we usually omit most bivalent \white-vertices, assuming that such a vertex is to be inserted at the center of each `edge' connecting a pair of \black-vertices.
 When of interest, the base point is denoted by a grey diamond.
 For infinite skeletons, only a compact part is drawn and each maximal Farey branch, see subsection~\ref{SS.pseudo.tree} and Figure~\ref{looptree}, left, below, is represented by a \triang-vertex. \end{conv.}